l33tn00b/GettingReadyForSmartGrid/README.md

 - -Limited Data available (next day doesn't work)
 - +All inclusive pricing displayed
 - +Better chart than EPEX
-- -Web Scraping required to extract data.
+- -Web Scraping required to extract data (chart only, table can only be scraped by clicking through the chart -> selenium).

 ### ENTSO-E (EU Transparency Platform)
 - +historical data available